brianmcn/Zelda1RandoTools/doc/use.md

 appear as a bright icon, and gotten floor drops appear darkened.

 If a room does not have a FloorDropDetail, then middle-clicking will toggle a yellow 'circle' around the room.
-This is an ad-hoc mark which you can use however you like, but one suggested use is to mark an un-gotten, unspecified floor drop item.
+This is an ad-hoc mark which you can use however you like.
+(One suggested use is to mark an un-gotten, unspecified floor drop item.
 In my experience, it is very rare to intentionally "leave behind" a floor drop to come back to later - the main exception is bomb packs.
-As a result, if I leave a bomb pack behind, I'll just middle-click- yellow-circle a room to quickly mark it, rather than go through the more cumbersome FloorDropDetail UI.
-In the rare case where I leave something else behind, such as an unreachable key in the middle of a circle-moat room when I don't have the ladder, then I use the FloorDropDetail UI to capture that specific bit of information.
-Another suggested use for the middle-click yellow circle is to mark rooms in 9 where you think Zelda or Ganon might be.
+As a result, if I leave a bomb pack behind, I'll just middle-click-yellow-circle a room to quickly mark it, rather than go through the more cumbersome FloorDropDetail UI.
+In the rare case where I leave something else behind, such as an unreachable key in the middle of a circle-moat room when I don't have the ladder, then I use the FloorDropDetail UI to capture that specific bit of information.)

 The MonsterDetail and FloorDropDetail information appear as tiny icons in the corners of rooms on the map.
 If you want to briefly make these icons larger and see a legend, you can mouse-hover the checkbox in the very bottom right of the dungeon tab.
 If you want to permanently keep the icons on their larger